 Wendron Mining District 5 – Prosper United Mine, it worked from 1830-1873 producing 22,500 tons of Copper, 830 tons of Tin and 1,100 Tons of Arsenic.

-Wendron Mining District 6 – Otherwise known as Wheal Rodney, the Engine House here was built in 1913 as part of an unsuccessful reworking.
+Wendron Mining District 6 – Also known as Wheal Rodney, the Engine House here was built during 1913 as part of an unsuccessful reworking.

 Wendron Mining District 7 – The pumping engine was an 80″, it was delivered but never installed in the house.

 Wendron Mining District 8 – At the time the image was taken in 1999 the house was up for sale.
 It has since been purchased and converted into a home, lucky people.

 Wendron Mining District 9 – The graceful engine house of Nancegollan Mine, it worked from 1853-1870 producing only 6 tons of Tin.

 Wendron Mining District 10 – A second image of Nancegollan Mine.

 Wendron Mining District 11 – The 60″ Engine House on Leeds Shaft of Great Work Mine.
 It worked during the years from 1810-1885.
 In total 6,256 tons of Tin and 1,020 tons of Copper were produced.